thrackle-io/rules-engine/docs/userGuides/rules/ALLOW-ORACLE.md

 ## Purpose

 The purpose of the allow-oracle rule is to check if the receiver address in the transaction is an allowed address.
-Addresses are added to the allow oracle by the owner of the oracle contract for any reason that owner deems necessary.
+Addresses are added to the allow oracle by the owner of the oracle contract for any reason that the owner deems necessary.
 If an address is not on an allowed oracle list, they will be restricted from receiving application tokens.
 This rule can be used to restrict transfers to only specific contract addresses or wallets that are approved by the oracle owner.
 An example is NFT exchanges that support ERC2981 royalty payments.

 ## Applies To: